mggger/seo-learning/content/en/about-me.md

 description: An insightful look into the world of 'mggg', a unique blend of professional expertise in Big Data and a passion for gaming.
 Discover what 'mggg means' in both professional and gaming realms.
 categories: ["Big Data", "Gaming", "Professional Development"]
 tags: ["mggg", "Big Data Engineer", "Gaming", "Professional Identity"]
-keywords: ["mggg", "mggg means", "means", "mggg", "mggg", "mggg means", "mggg means", "mggg means"]
+keywords: ["mggg", "mggg meaning", "meaning", "mggg", "mggg", "mggg meaning", "mggg meaning", "mggg meaning"]
 faq:
-  - question: "What does mggg means?"
+  - question: "mggg meaning"
     answer: "It's a Dota nickname that I've used for gaming and have continued to use professionally.
 The name mggg symbolizes the blend of my personal interest in gaming and my professional career in Big Data engineering."
 ---